 Outside Restaurant 1906, the streets of Lake Bled are bustling with happy holidaying families enjoying the European sun.
 From summer time festivities to all the crème cake they can eat.

-For myself, I shy away from the touristy areas populated with the screams of small children and angered looks of frustrated parents.
+Not the type for the touristy areas, populated with the screams of small children and angered looks of frustrated parents.
 In this small Slovenian town, quietly hidden away up top of a hill sits the The Trivglav Hotel.
 Residing on these streets since 1906, this quaint hotel has a certain type of local elegance that entices you for more.

 As you enter your eyes will meet with the grand piano and you’re instantly taken aback by the historic beauties on display, from kitchen equipment to china the stories behind the meals have an intriguing honour to the past.